pavpen/NationBuilderAPI/README.md

 License
 -------

-This project is distribute under GPL v.2.
+This project is distributed under GPL v.2.

 --
 Pav